 The "Build It!" gallery hunt and associated activities in "Constructing Art: Catching the Viewer’s Eye" examine 3-D structures and offer hands-on construction challenges.

-Visit the American Art Galleries on Level 2 to find this Center Table.
-Experts believe it was made by Thomas Day, an African American cabinetmaker and business owner who was born into a free black family in Virginia in 1801.
-How many different shapes make up this Center Table?
+Visit the American Art Galleries on Level 2 to find this Dressing Bureau.
+Experts believe it was made by Thomas Day, an African American cabinetmaker and business owner who was born into a free Black family in Virginia in 1801.
+How many different shapes can you find that make up this Dressing Bureau?

 Can you sketch a plan for a mobile that balances shapes, while leaving them free to move in response to air currents?